15 Best Places to Live in Texas in 2024

 • Bike Score: 40

 Arlington is a higher ed town, home to MENSA and the University of Texas at Arlington (UTA).
-Cheer for the Dallas Cowboys at AT&T Stadium or the Texas Rangers at Globe Life Field, enjoy the ample green space and rich wildlife at River Legacy Parks, with trails cutting through hardwood forests, or head to Six Flags Over Texas and Six Flags Hurricane Harbor for thrills.
+Get thunderstruck at the AT&T Stadium when you take in a Dallas Cowboys game, or cheer on the Texas Rangers at Globe Life Field.
+In Arlington, you'll enjoy the ample green space and rich wildlife at River Legacy Parks, with trails cutting through hardwood forests.
+Theme park enthusiasts can head to Six Flags Over Texas and Six Flags Hurricane Harbor for the top thrills.

-Arlington is the largest suburb in the Dallas-Fort Worth Metroplex and is undergoing an extensive renovation project for more restaurants, bars, and retail options.
-The city is close to Fort Worth and Dallas, and although traffic can get annoying, the commute from the seventh-most populous city and the 49th-most populous city in the U.S. is relatively easy.
+Arlington is the largest suburb in the Dallas-Fort Worth Metroplex and is undergoing an extensive renovation project, which will bring in more restaurants, bars, and retail options.
+Since the city is close to Fort Worth and Dallas, the traffic can become a bother.
+That said, the commute from the seventh-most populous city in Texas and the 49th-most populous city in the U.S. is relatively easy.

 Dallas Cowboys AT&T Stadium located in Arlington, Texas USA,